0

 Well, because it's not that simple.
 Mind over matter can only get you so far.

 Lots of things can stress us out.
 Our family.
 Our relationships.
 Our pets.
 Our jobs.
 Our to-do list.
 Neighbors.
 Bad drivers.
-That coworker who always mispronounces your name (it’s been five years!).
-And this isn’t even the big stuff, what about things like health scares?
+That coworker who always mispronounces your name (it's been five years!).
+And this isn't even the big stuff — what about health scares?
 Legal worries?
-Pandemics or political division?
+Pandemics?
+Political division?
 It can create an overwhelming storm of stress that has us bouncing around from frazzled to fatigued like, well, a manic pinball bouncing around your head.

 Biohazard Ahead!